Everyone now has access to time-lapse photography.

 From international companies hiring the services of professionals, to tech-minded hobbyists who have just bought the latest camera with an inbuilt intervalometer, affordability makes everyone a budding time-lapse filmmaker.

-Whilst the latter does not produce the same quality that experts provide, setting up a camera does mean we can take a peak at some of the more secretive parts of society.
+Whilst the latter does not produce the same quality that experts provide, setting up a camera does mean we can take a peek at some of the more secretive parts of society.

 A few months ago we took a look at some interesting videos of artists at work… but what about those that are even more unusual?
 Let us take a look.